psa-jforestier/pypymorse/README.md

 - Change input sample rate : `python pypymorse.py --irate F`.
 Modify the sample rate of the input device, only to use for unusual sound card that are not compatible with the default 44100 sampling rate.

+- Change audio gain : `python pypymorse.py --gain N`.
+Modify the audio multiplier.
+N is a float value.
+Default is 1.

 #### Key bindings

 The keys of the Python versions are almost the same as the good old DOS version :